aws/aws-sdk-php/docs/configuration.rst

 Configuration
 =============

-The AWS SDK for PHP can be configured in many ways to suit your needs.
-This guide describes each client constructor setting.
+This guide describes client constructor options.
+These options can be provided in a client constructor or to the ``Aws\Sdk`` class.

-Creating a Client
+Creating a client
 -----------------

-You can create a client by passing an associative array of options to a client's constructor.
+You can create a client by passing an associative array of options to a client constructor.

 .. code-block:: php